 - 4.5.1.
 The CWT is committed to the employment and continued support of graduates. - 4.5.2.
-An employee will be designated as a graduate who is to be part of the graduate process at the appointment stage, and this designation will be included in the employment contract and job description. - 4.5.3.
-An employee designated as a graduate will advance through the various classification levels to level 5 step 3. - 4.5.4.
-Progressing beyond level 5 will only occur through reclassification via the reclassification process or being appointed to a higher classified position.
+An employee will be designated as a graduate who is to be part of the graduate process at the appointment stage, and this designation will be included in the employment contract and position description. - 4.5.3.
+An employee designated as a graduate at the recruitment stage will only advance through the various classification levels to a maximum of level 5 step 3.
+The level progression will be dependent on the classification level relevant to the position and specified at the commencement of recruitment and employment. - 4.5.4.
+Progressing beyond level 5 will only occur through a classification review process or being appointed to a higher classified position via the selection and recruitment process.